 See you on the mat!

 We provide all the mats and props for our classes but you are also welcome to bring your own.
-It’s best to wear comfortable clothing and you don’t need footwear as yoga is done with bare feet.
+It’s best to wear comfortable clothing and you don’t need footwear or socks as yoga is done with bare feet.
 You might like to bring a bottle of water and it’s also nice to bring something warm to pop on for the savasana (relaxation) at the end, so you’re nice and snug.